Animals

 • Range: Western Atlantic Ocean, eastern Pacific Ocean

-• Size: 2-3 feet, 13 pounds
+• Size: 2 to 3 feet, 13 pounds

 • Lifespan: Roughly 12 years